- Rheumatoid Arthritis Slideshow Pictures

-What are symptoms of Behcet's syndrome?
+What are symptoms of Behçet's syndrome?

 Inflammation of the eye, which can involve the front of the eye (uvea) causing uveitis, or the back of the eye (retina) causing retinitis, can lead to blindness.
 Symptoms of eye inflammation include pain, blurred vision, tearing, redness, and pain when looking at bright lights.
-It is very important for patients to have this sensitive area monitored by an eye specialist (ophthalmologist).
+It is very important for patients with BBehçet's syndrome to have this sensitive area monitored by an eye specialist (ophthalmologist).

 Symptoms of inflammation of the brain or tissue that covers the brain (meninges) include headaches, neck stiffness, and is often associated with fever.
 Inflammation of the brain (encephalitis) and/or the meninges (meningitis) can cause damage to nervous tissue and lead to weakness or impaired function of portions of the body.
 This can result in confusion and coma.
 Typically these features occur later in the disease course, years after the diagnosis.

-The skin of patients with Behcet's syndrome can develop areas of inflammation which spontaneously appear as raised, tender, reddish nodules (erythema nodosum), typically on the front of the legs.
-Some patients with Behcet's syndrome develop a peculiar red or blistery skin reaction in places where they have been pierced by blood-drawing needles (see pathergy test in diagnosis section below).
-Recent research has found that acne occurs more frequently in patients with Behcet's syndrome that also have arthritis as a manifestation.
+Joint inflammation (arthritis) can lead to swelling, stiffness, warmth, pain, and tenderness of joints with Behçet's syndrome.
+This occurs in about half of patients with Behçet's syndrome at sometime during their lives.
+Knees, wrists, ankles, and elbows are the most common joints affected.
+The skin of patients with Behçet's syndrome can develop areas of inflammation that spontaneously appear as raised, tender, reddish nodules (erythema nodosum), typically on the front of the legs.
+Some patients with Behçet's syndrome develop a peculiar red or blistery skin reaction in places where they have been pierced by blood-drawing needles (see pathergy test in diagnosis section).
+Research has found that acne occurs more frequently in patients with Behçet's syndrome that also have arthritis as a manifestation.

-Ulcerations can occur at any location in the stomach, large or small bowel in patients with Behcet's disease.
+Ulcerations can occur at any location in the stomach, large or small bowel in patients with Behçet's disease.